If you want to add extra attributes to an HTML field representation

 errors to the city field, use:

-If you want to override the property that a field reads from and writes
+property_path option lets you define which property a field reads from and